Classification of SARS-CoV-2 Variants through The Epistatical Circos Plots with Convolutional Neural Networks: Model Evaluation and Performance Analysis

 These results imply that the Circos epistasis used as model inputs encode global interaction patterns that remain separable under a broad range of classification thresholds.
 Such robustness is particularly noteworthy in the context of rapidly evolving viral genomes, where shifts in allele frequencies and combinatorial interactions could otherwise obscure lineage boundaries.
 The ROC analysis therefore reinforces the conclusion that the model captures biologically meaningful epistatic structures with high generalization capability.

 To validate the interpretability of the EfficientNet\_B0 model and understand the morphological features driving the classification of SARS-CoV-2 variants, we employed Gradient-weighted Class Activation Mapping (GradCAM).
-As shown in Figure \ref{Fig.7}, the model demonstrates distinct attention patterns corresponding to the unique genomic mutation linkages of each strain.
-For the Alpha variant, the "heat" focus is prominently concentrated in the central region of the Circos plot, suggesting a reliance on a specific convergence of mutation links.
-In contrast, the Delta variant exhibits a broader, horizontally distributed activation region slightly offset to the left, capturing a wider network of genomic interactions. notably, the Omicron variant triggers a highly localized activation in the upper-left quadrant, distinguishing it from the central focus observed in the "Else" category.
-These visual evidences confirm that the classifier does not rely on background artifacts or peripheral noise (such as the outer scale ring); instead, it effectively extracts discriminative topological features—specifically the intersection and density of internal chords representing mutation relationships—to achieve robust classification.
+As shown in fig. \ref{Fig.7}, the model demonstrates distinct attention patterns corresponding to the unique genomic mutation linkages of each strain.
+For the Alpha variant, the ``heat" focus is prominently concentrated in the central region of the Circos plot, suggesting a reliance on a specific convergence of mutation links.
+In contrast, the Delta variant exhibits a broader, horizontally distributed activation region slightly offset to the left, capturing a wider network of genomic interactions. notably, the Omicron variant triggers a highly localized activation in the upper-left quadrant, distinguishing it from the central focus observed in the ``Else" category.
+These visualizations indicates that the classifier does not rely on background artifacts or peripheral noise (such as the outer scale ring); instead, it highlights the discriminative topological features, specifically the intersection and density of internal chords representing mutation relationships, to achieve robust classification.